Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Abstract

 \section{Abstract}

-Let $p\in\{3,5,7\}$ and let $\Delta$ denote the weight-twelve modular form arising from Ramanujan's tau function.
+Let $p\in\{3,5,7\}$ and let $\Delta$ denote the weight twelve modular form arising from Ramanujan's tau function.
 We show that $\Delta$ is congruent to an Eisenstein series $E_{k,\chi, \psi}$ modulo $p$ for explicit choices of $k$ and Dirichlet characters $\chi$ and $\psi$.
-We then prove a formula describing the Iwasawa $\lambda$-invariants of the $p$-adic Mazur--Tate elements attached to $\Delta$, confirming numerical data gathered by the authors in a previous work.
+We then prove formulae describing the Iwasawa invariants of the Mazur--Tate elements attached to $\Delta$, confirming numerical data gathered by the authors in a previous work.